-Curriculum developed in collaboration with the International Institute for Innovative Instruction and: Garry McDaniel, Ed.D.
-Advisory Board (listed on page 250)
+Curriculum developed in collaboration with the International Institute for Innovative Instruction and:

+Garry McDaniel, Ed.D.

 The Management & Leadership program focuses on the key skills employed by highly-effective managers and leaders.
 The field investigates how individual and organizational effectiveness is achieved through critical gains in productivity, profitability and satisfaction.